-One consequence of streaming data is that it can expose weaknesses in your network architecture, resulting in packet loss, packet delay (latency) and reduced network throughput.
-These issues, especially packet loss can manifest itself as stuttering DAX or remote audio, jitters in the panadapter display or in the worse case situations, disconnects between the radio and the client software running on your PC.
+One consequence of streaming data is that it can expose weaknesses in your network architecture, resulting in packet loss, packet delay (latency), and reduced network throughput.
+These issues, especially packet loss can manifest themselves as stuttering DAX or remote audio, jitters in the panadapter display, or in the worse case situations, disconnects between the radio and the client software running on your PC.

-A commonly used network configuration is to directly connect the FLEX-6000 via a wired connection to a wireless router and then run SmartSDR for Windows, SmartSDR CAT and DAX on a wireless laptop or tablet computer.
+A commonly used network configuration is to directly connect the FLEX-6000 via a wired connection to a wireless router and then run SmartSDR for Windows, SmartSDR CAT, and DAX on a wireless laptop or tablet computer.
 This is a convenient way to access and operate the FLEX-6000, but there are several performance trade-offs with wireless networks that you do not have to take into account with a completely wired end-to-end connection.
 If you require reliable operation and high network throughput, like when operating a contest, you should not use a wifi connection, but a wired Ethernet connection as it has the greatest reliability and throughput.

 These trade-offs make troubleshooting and determining the root cause of wireless network performance issues a challenging undertaking.
 Below are some, but not an all-inclusive list of the more common issues and factors affecting wireless network performance along with a few helpful suggestions.

 Wireless Network Connectivity - Convenience Comes at a Price